 To speak to the first point: No one visits the mainstream travel outlets to learn where not to go.
 Thus, we don’t approach the genre as critics.
 We try to convey what feels exciting and fresh in the world of travel.
 If we don’t like something — a food experience, a travel excursion, etc. — then we don’t cover it.
 As such, we only send writers on trips after clarifying with all parties: “If this is a bad experience or we don’t find substance for a story, we’re not publishing a piece.”
 Further, we do not accept any form of monetary compensation in exchange for coverage.

 As for the second point, it does hold some water.
-But to assume that this completely cripples the available travel writing is to underestimate the money-saving abilities of young, hungry travel writers and their desire to bucket trips together in order to pay rent.
+But never underestimate the money-saving abilities of young, hungry travel writers and their desire to bucket trips together in order to pay rent.
 Israel has a well-funded tourism board, whereas Palestine does not.
 My own first press trip was to Israel nearly 15 years ago, but I extended the trip on my own dime to see Palestine.
 I deeply enjoyed both destinations and covered them both in long-form magazine articles.
-Point being, travel writers love to travel and a hosted experience is often a gateway to find more stories.
+Point being, travel writers love to travel and a hosted experience is often a gateway to find other viable stories.

 This is a complicated issue that deserves discussion and one that I’ve thought about quite a bit.
 At the end of the day, I hope you’ll choose to trust us, as we are un-charmed by free monogrammed towels and much more interested in delivering personal, passionate pieces that resonate with our audience.